 However, the cons are many.
 The users need complex technical knowledge or assistance to connect.
 This driver is not as reliable as its performance is poor and getting it to work consistently is difficult.

 Ignore the Oracle BI Server ODBC Driver if you can’t expose the key fields in OBIEE RPD in business and presentation layers for each folder/table analyzed in Power BI.

 The other major disadvantage is the need for re-engineering in OBIEE.
 The key fields must be exposed in OBIEE RPD in business and presentation layers for each folder/table that is to be analyzed in Power BI.

 Figure 3: Cost-benefit analysis when using Oracle BI Server ODBC Driver

-BI Connector is a Power BI Certified connector for connecting to OBIEE data sources.
-The BI Connector is an ODBC-based connector.
+BI Connector, an ODBC driver, is a Power BI Certified connector for connecting to OBIEE data sources.

 Figure 4: Plug-and-play connectivity from Power BI to OBIEE using BI Connector